ElisefRaz17/etl_project/README.md

 My Process:

 I extracted the data showcased the amount of house rentals made during 2014 - 2021 and I was able to sort and organize over 400 rows of data that included the RegionName, ID, home values for each month based on Region.
 In my house_rentals file you should be able to see the visualization I have made over the extracted data.
-But please do visit my LinkedIn: https://www.linkedin.com/in/elise-frazier-89b356180/ if you would like to see my video demonstration of the data visualation.
-Thank you!
+But please do visit my LinkedIn: https://www.linkedin.com/in/elise-frazier-89b356180/ if you would like to connect and learn more about my project.
+Lastly, feel free to checkout my video that showcases the data visualization I was able to implement from the data: https://youtu.be/Eor6HMHSo1o .Thank you!

 contributor: Elise Frazier